will62794/will62794.github.io/_drafts/2024-09-30-inductive-proof-graphs.markdown

 $$

-It can be seen that these individual lemmas establish various important facts/invariants about the protocol, but, in this form, it is quite hard to understand the logical structure of the inductive invariant and how it represents the correctness argument for this property.
-Instead we can view inductive invariants through the lens of *inductive proof graphs*.
-These are a graph structure that explicitly represents the compositional structure of an inductive invariant.
+It can be seen that these individual lemmas establish various important facts/invariants about the protocol, but, in this form, it is quite hard to understand the logical structure of the inductive invariant and how it represents the correctness argument for establishing the top-level safety property.

+Instead we can view inductive invariants through the lens of an *inductive proof graph*, a graph structure that explicitly represents the compositional structure of an inductive invariant.
 We concretely exploit these structures for automated inductive invariant inference technique in [1], and to also improve the interactivity and interpretability of the inductive invariant development process.
 We can do this by breaking down the logical structure of a monolithic inductive invariant like the one shown above, which is stated simply as a conjunction of many lemmas.
 For any inductive invariant of this form,

 $$
 Ind = S \wedge  L_1 \wedge \dots \wedge L_k